dora-743/MF/IterativeMF/IterativeMF.md

 Examples of possible false positives include:

-* bad pixels,
+- bad pixels,
-* bad columns,
+- bad columns,
-* striping noise,
+- striping noise,
-* isolated spectral spikes,
+- isolated spectral spikes,
-* surface reflectance anomalies,
+- surface reflectance anomalies,
-* correction artifacts.
+- correction artifacts.

-Therefore, detected plume candidates should be checked using additional information such as spectral shape, spatial continuity, wind direction, and source location.
+Therefore, detected plume candidates should be checked using additional information such as:

+- spectral shape,
+- spatial continuity,
+- wind direction,
+- source location.

 In this study, suspicious line-like detections are further investigated by checking whether specific pixels show abnormal radiance at only one wavelength band compared with neighboring wavelength bands.